srish-ravenclaw/comment_system/README.md

 # comment_system
-A repository to maintain the comment system project
+A web page just to do the comments using php and html.